Guides

 • NADH (reduced form) — donates electrons to the electron transport chain

-Your cells contain approximately 100 billion NAD+ molecules, and each one is "recycled" (converted between NAD+ and NADH) thousands of times per day.
-Without NAD+, oxidative metabolism — the process by which mitochondria generate 36 ATP from one glucose molecule — would stop entirely within seconds.
+Your cells contain enormous quantities of NAD+, and each molecule is "recycled" (converted between NAD+ and NADH) many times per day.
+Without NAD+, oxidative metabolism — the process by which mitochondria generate the bulk of your ATP from glucose — would grind to a halt within seconds.
+It is not an exaggeration to say NAD+ sits at the center of cellular energy metabolism.

 NAD+'s Three Major Roles